mattkrick/react-portal-hoc/README.md

 Q: How do I use this without a toggle?
 A: Use `isOpen` instead of `toggle`.

 Q: When the portal is open and they click the toggle again, the portal closes.
-How can I stop this?
+I want it to do nothing.
-A: Use `isOpen` instead of `toggle`.
+A: Your UX is bad and you should feel bad.
+Ugh, fine.
+Use `isOpen` instead of `toggle`.

 Q: Should I pass things in via props or options?
-A: Pass in default values into options and overrides into props.
+A: Pass default (static) values into options and overrides into props.
 For example, I have a credit card modal that usually has `clickToClose = true` in the options.
 This is good if they go into their account settings and update their billing info.
 However, if their card gets denied, I'm gonna set the prop `clickToClose = false` because I'm a greedy a-hole.